NLnetLabs/krill/README.md

 Note: if you are using Krill for RPKI CA functions only, and you had already upgraded to version 0.9.3 then there is no immediate need to upgrade to this version.
-If you are running a version from before 0.9.3, then you still advised to upgrade to this version for the reasons list under version 0.9.3.
+If you are running a version from before 0.9.3, then you are still advised to upgrade to this version for the reasons list under version 0.9.3.

 ## 0.9.3 'The Thundering Herd'